The Ukiyo-E Collection by Kingdom Home

 The Yashinoki Wallpaper has a unique design influenced by the natural structured beauty and exceptional diversity of Japanese flora.
 It features oversized fruitful banana palms and an array of smaller floral arrangements.
 Yashinoki can satisfy the interior desires of the tropical wallpaper or jungle wallpaper seeker but with an eastern twist.
 It is inspired by Edo period paintings and woodblock prints, both aesthetically and conceptually.

 In Japan, the Plum Blossom are admired and cherished for their natural beauty and symbolic significance.
 The flowers begin to bloom in February signifying the beginning of Spring and the commencement of the renowned plum blossom festival.
 This design captures the plum blossom in its most lively form.
 It can transform any interior into a plum blossom oasis.
 This floral wallpaper comes in four gorgeous colourways: Gold, Lavender, Peacock and Silver.

-The Ukiyo-e wallpaper collection designed by Kingdom Home is a beautiful and exotic collection that we are proud to offer at Milton & King.
+The Ukiyo-e wallpaper collection designed by Kingdom Home is a beautiful and exotic collection that we are proud to offer at Milton & King in both traditional and removable wallpaper.
 Japanese art and culture has so much to offer to the art world and it is so rich in history.
 Whether you have a love of Japanese decor or are just looking for something truly unique, you are sure to find something you love in these six new designs.
 Dive deeper into this collection below.